7 Critical Don’ts for eLearning Success

 Don't: Evaluate Only At the End of the Course

 In eLearning, it's a common practice to include a test or evaluation only at the end of the course.
 However, that is not the ideal assessing method.
 Instead, an evaluation at the end of every module can really help learners think and reflect, reinforcing constantly what they've just learned.
 Besides, it's also great becasuse it keeps learners alert and interested.
-Moreover, you can take advantage of the different testing options (fill in the blanks, matching, drag and drop, learning games) your eLearning tool offers and dare to vary their format.

 Don't: Lock Navigation